-Because it affects only those who are most able to pay, the estate tax is the most progressive component of a tax code that overall is only modestly progressive, particularly when regressive state and local taxes are taken into account.25 The money it raises helps to fund essential programs, from health care to education to national defense.
-If the estate tax were further weakened or repealed, other taxpayers would have to foot the bill for these programs, face cuts in the benefits and services provided, or bear the burden of a higher national debt.
+The money the estate tax raises helps to fund essential programs, from health care to education to national defense.
+If the tax were further weakened or repealed, other taxpayers would have to foot the bill for these programs, face cuts in the benefits and services provided, or bear the burden of a higher national debt.
 Like other Americans, the very wealthy benefit from public investments in areas such as defense, education, health care, scientific research, environmental protection, and infrastructure.
 And they rely even more than others on the government's protection of individual property rights, since they have so much more to protect.
-Bill Gates, Sr., a prominent advocate of retaining a strong estate tax, has explained that wealthy individuals benefit from the government because it "protects their business activities, the traditions that enable them to rely on certain things happening, that's what creates capital and enables net worth to increase."
-26 preferences).
-For all of these reasons, experts generally agree that the appropriate way to compare taxes across countries is to look at revenues as a share of gross domestic product, not at statutory tax rates.
+Bill Gates, Sr., a prominent advocate of retaining a strong estate tax, has explained that wealthy individuals benefit from the government because it "protects their business activities, the traditions that enable them to rely on certain things happening, that's what creates capital and enables net worth to increase."27